Swag-Pseudopy/Topocon/README.md

 # Topological Convex Clustering (TopoCon)

-This repository contains the official Python implementation of **TopoCon: Where Persistent Homology meets Convex Optimization**.
+This repository contains the official Python implementation of **TopoCon: Topology-Aware Clustering where Persistent Homology meets Convex Fusion**.

 TopoCon is a novel clustering framework that seamlessly integrates persistent homology from Topological Data Analysis (TDA) with convex optimization.
 By embedding multiscale topological features (derived from Vietoris-Rips filtrations) into a topology-aware convex clustering model, TopoCon accurately captures intrinsic manifold structures and non-convex geometries that traditional distance-based algorithms miss.